L. L. Zamenhof: Early years

 As a student at secondary school in Warsaw, Zamenhof attempted to create an international language with a grammar that was rich, but complex.
 When he later studied English, he decided that the international language must have simpler grammar.
 Apart from his parents' native languages Russian and Yiddish and his adopted language Polish, his projects were also aided by his mastery of German, a good passive understanding of Latin, Hebrew and French, and a basic knowledge of Greek, English and Italian.

-By 1878, his project Lingwe uniwersala was finished.
-However, Zamenhof was too young then to publish his work.
-Soon after graduation, he began to study medicine, first in Moscow, and later in Warsaw.
-In 1885, Zamenhof graduated from university and began his practice as a doctor in Veisiejai.
+His project, Lingwe uniwersala, was finished by 1878.
+He went to Moscow the next year to study medicine.
+While there, he experienced the rise of antisemitism in the Russian Empire at the time, and became involved with Zionism.
+He returned to Warsaw to finish his studies and began an ophthalmology residency in 1885.
+He began his practice as a doctor in Veisiejai.
 After 1886, he worked as an ophthalmologist in Płock and Vienna.
 While healing people there, he continued to work on his project of an international language.

 What later Esperantists called Unua libro ("First book") was published in Russian, 1887.

+He moved to Grodno and became involved in Zionism again, and later began to develop a new religion, Hillelism, later called Homaranism.
 For two years, he tried to raise funds to publish a booklet describing the language, until he received financial help from his future wife's father.
-In 1887, the book titled Международный язык. Предисловие и полный учебникъ (International language: Introduction and complete textbook) was published in Russian under the pseudonym "Doktoro Esperanto" (Doctor Hoper, or literally "Doctor One Who Hopes").
+In 1887, the book titled Международный языкъ. Предисловіе и полный учебникъ (International language: Introduction and complete textbook) was published in Russian under the pseudonym "Doktoro Esperanto" (Doctor Hoper, or literally "Doctor One Who Hopes").
 Zamenhof initially called his language "Lingvo internacia" (international language), but those who learned it began to call it Esperanto after his pseudonym, and this soon became the official name for the language.
 For Zamenhof, this language, far from being merely a communication tool, was a way to promote peaceful coexistence between people of different cultures.